pa11y/pa11y-dashboard/README.md

 pa11y-dashboard requires [Node.js][node] 0.10+ and [pa11y-webservice][pa11y-webservice] to be installed and running.
 You'll need to follow the setup guide for pa11y-webservice before setting up pa11y-dashboard.

-You'll then need to clone this repo locally and install dependencies with `npm install`.
+You'll then need to clone this repo locally and install dependencies with `make deps`, this installs npm and bower dependencies.
 Once you have a local clone, you'll need to copy some sample configuration files in order to run the application.
 From within the repo, run the following commands:

 ```sh
 $ cp config/development.sample.json config/development.json